KatherineMichel/creating-a-steakhouse-website-using-wordpress/deployment/deployment.md

     $ service mysql restart

 I hoped that this would be a one-time error.
 However, on two consecutive mornings soon after, I clicked on the site and the error was displayed again.
 I did some research and it turned out that XML-RPC attacks were being carried out against the website.
 This is a malicious, "brute force" attack in which thousands of requests are sent to a website in a short amount of time, rendering the database unresponsive.
+It seems likely that the attacks began around the time the website showed up in the search engine results because the attack crawler found it that way.
 I used guidance from the Digital Ocean article [How To Protect WordPress from XML-RPC Attacks on Ubuntu 14.04](https://www.digitalocean.com/community/tutorials/how-to-protect-wordpress-from-xml-rpc-attacks-on-ubuntu-14-04) to protect the website from this kind of attack.

 I first accessed the log to verify that an attack of this type had been carried out against the site